 Garden Theatre, Movie theater in Central Northside, Pittsburgh, US.

-Garden Theatre is a movie theater in Pittsburgh's Central Northside neighborhood, distinguished by its ornate Beaux-Arts terra cotta facade.
-The structure stands at 12 West North Avenue and showcases the architectural work of designer Thomas N. Scott.
+Garden Theatre is a former movie theater in Pittsburgh's Central Northside neighborhood, known for its ornate Beaux-Arts terra cotta facade.
+The building at 12 West North Avenue was designed by Thomas N. Scott and is now being converted into residential apartments.

 The community of curious travelers